View of Zurich. "The City of Zurich in Switzerland" copperplate engraving by T. Salmon

 View of Zurich.
 "City of Zurich in Switzerland" copperplate by T. Salmona taken from "The Present State of All Countries and Nations of the World…" printed in Venice around 1740.
 In good condition, except for a slight discrepancy with the legend (see photo).
 The engraving is presented in a modern frame.

 Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.
+It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-Next is Baroque, whose name derives from the Portuguese “barocco”—meaning an irregularly developed pearl.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo style and Louis XV style.
+Next is Baroque, a term derived from the Portuguese "barocco" — meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the authenticity of each item in accordance with its description and photographs.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details